RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Numerical results

 \subsubsection{Learning geodesic shape deformations}

-In the previous section, we showed the effect of a regularizer on the learned Fréchet mean.
+The previous section shows a regularizer's effect on the learned Fréchet mean.
 To finalize the discussion on Figure \ref{fig:possible_problem_with_mean_and_variance_calculation}, we assess the variance calculation by qualitatively assessing whether the template deformations are geodesics.

 In Figure \ref{fig:deformation_flow_rectangles} the template is transformed into a reconstructed training shape for each model trained on the rectangles dataset.
 We notice that the non-Riemannian model quickly transitions from the spherical template to the target shape and then has a tendency to stay in a nearly identical configuration.
 In contrast, the model with the Riemannian LDDMM regularization smoothly rotates and scales the rectangular template shape to the final reconstructed shape.
 Hence, it fits the rigid body motion prior induced by the Killing energy.
-As the non-Riemannian pointwise loss does not penalize big abrupt deformations and does not use a rigid body motion prior, we obtain non-smooth and non-rigid deformations in this case.

-Regarding the liver dataset, Figure \ref{fig:deformation_flow_liver} shows that the deformation with the Riemannian LDDMM regularization is smoother in time than the deformation with the non-Riemannian pointwise loss.
+Regarding the liver dataset, Figure \ref{fig:deformation_flow_liver} shows that the deformation with the Riemannian LDDMM regularization is again smoother in time than the deformation with the non-Riemannian pointwise loss.
 Figure \ref{fig:deformation_flow_liver_vel_field} reinforces this as it shows that the vector field of the non-Riemannian model at time $t=0.0$ is everywhere much larger than the vector field of the Riemannian model.
 Moreover, at $t=0.2$, the vector field of the Riemannian model points in approximately the same direction as at $t=0.0$, while this does not apply to the non-Riemannian model.
 Hence, the vector field of the Riemannian model is smoother in time.